Blog

 As a nutritious, delicious food, yogurt is an incredibly popular snack and a celebrated source of probiotics for gut health.
 This reputation is so strong, in fact, that many yogurt brands will include a seal that verifies its live culture count.

-However, yogurt is not the only probiotic food on the market–in fact, there are some foods out there with even higher levels of beneficial bacteria.
-Moreover, not all yogurts are created equal when it comes to probiotic count, and while some brands will disclose their CFU count, this isn’t always the case.
+However, yogurt is not the only probiotic food on the market.
+In fact, there are some foods out there with even higher levels of beneficial bacteria.
+Additionally, not all yogurts are created equal when it comes to probiotic count, and while some brands will disclose their CFU count, this isn’t always the case.

 If you’re looking to get more probiotics out of your diet but you’re not a fan of yogurt, consider these probiotic foods instead: